razimograbi/DependencySalvation/README.md

 ## Key Features

 ### Automated Dependency Analysis
-- **Intelligent Categorization**: The generator automatically categorizes dependencies into leaf nodes and parent nodes based on their characteristics.
+- **Intelligent Categorization**: The generator automatically categorizes dependencies into leaf nodes and parent nodes.
 - **Recursive Analysis**: Handles nested dependencies, creating a complete graph of the entire dependency structure.

 ### Smart Mocking
 - **Automatic Mock Generation**: Uses the Moq framework to automatically create mocked instances of all dependencies.
-- **Contextual Mocking**: Generates mocks that are aware of their place in the dependency hierarchy.

 ### Graph Construction
 - **Leaf Nodes**: Identified for: